Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 <https://cran.r-project.org/web/packages/bisque/index.html>

-## Part 1: Preperation of PCLS bulk RNA-seq Data for Biseque input.
+## Part 1: Preparation of PCLS bulk RNA-seq Data for Bisque input.

 ### Part 1a.
-Backgroud information, PCLS RNAseq:
+Background information, PCLS RNAseq:

-**Library Preparation: ** TruSeq Stranded mRNA Library Prep Kit (Illumina) was used with an input of 150 ng RNA (determined by the Qubit RNA HS Kit), following the manufacture’s instruction with the exception that 13 cycles instead of 15 was used to enrich DNA fragments.
+**Library Preparation:** TruSeq Stranded mRNA Library Prep Kit (Illumina) was used with an input of 150 ng RNA (determined by the Qubit RNA HS Kit), following the manufacture’s instruction with the exception that 13 cycles instead of 15 was used to enrich DNA fragments.
 The IDT